h44z/seafile-docker-ce/README.md

 ## About

 - This repository contains the sources that are used to build the `h44z/seafile-ce` docker image.
-Currently tested with Seafile CE 11.0.5.
+Currently tested with Seafile CE 11.0.6.

 - The main goal of this image is to provide a really simple and clean docker image for Seafile Community Edition.
  The official docker image is quite complex and hard to extend or modify.
 This image instead provides a simple way to deploy a standardized Seafile instance with Docker.

 - Automated features that come with this Docker image:
-  - newest seafile version at rebuild
+  - Newest Seafile version at rebuild
+  - Traefik v2 reverse proxy for HTTPS
   - Automatically runs upgrade scripts (when pulling a newer image) provided by seafile
   - Configurable to run with MySQL/MariaDB or SQLite
   - Auto-setup at initial run